standardhealth/cimpl-doc/docs/cimpl6UserGuide.md

 Using _Go to Definition_:
 ![Using Go to Definition](img_cimpl/VSCode_GotoDef.png)

-# Using CIMPL to create FHIR-based Models
+# Using CIMPL to Create FHIR-based Models

 CIMPL is designed to be modular and extensible, allowing for the reuse of other logical models, and inheriting its properties.
 The figure below illustrates this notion.